bipinthecoder/infinite-scroll/README.md

 An Application that lets user to scroll indefinitely

 ### How to Run <br/>
+* Clone the Repo
-Clone the Repo-run index.html file
+* run index.html file